Biological pest control: Pathogens

 Pathogenic micro-organisms include bacteria, fungi, and viruses.
 They kill or debilitate their host and are relatively host-specific.
 Various microbial insect diseases occur naturally, but may also be used as biological pesticides.
 When naturally occurring, these outbreaks are density-dependent in that they generally only occur as insect populations become denser.

 The use of pathogens against aquatic weeds was unknown until a groundbreaking 1972 proposal by Zettler and Freeman.
 Up to that point biocontrol of any kind had not been used against any water weeds.
-In their review of the possibilities, they noted the lack of interest and information thus far, and listed what was known of pests-of-pests - whether pathogens or not.
-They proposed that this should be relatively straightfoward to apply in the same way as other biocontrols.
+In their review of the possibilities, they noted the lack of interest and information thus far, and listed what was known of pests-of-pests – whether pathogens or not.
+They proposed that this should be relatively straightforward to apply in the same way as other biocontrols.
 And indeed in the decades since, the same biocontrol methods that are routine on land have become common in the water.